Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: Material, model, phase diagram

-In view of remarkable agrement between the experimental and modelled phase boundary, we can use the same model to predict the corresponding Berezinskii-Kosterlitz-Thouless \cite{BKT} transition temperature $T_{BKT}$ that the system would present if the dimer planes were perfectly decoupled, true 2D systems.
+In view of remarkable agreement between the experimental and modeled phase boundary, we can use the same model to predict the corresponding BKT \cite{BKT} transition temperature $T_{\textrm{BKT}}$ that the system would present if the dimer planes were perfectly decoupled, true 2D systems.
 This parameter is essential to properly define and constraint the usage of a purely 2D description to describe the spin dynamics in real compounds, which are necessarily quasi-2D.
-For the effective 2D XXZ model (with $t_\perp=V_\perp=0$), the critical temperature $T_{BKT}$ can be obtained using the Kosterlitz-Nelson relation~\cite{Nelson1977} $\rho_{\rm sf}(T_{BKT})=2T_{BKT}/\pi$.
+For the effective 2D XXZ model (with $t_{\textrm{3D}}=V_{\textrm{3D}}=0$), the critical temperature $T_{\textrm{BKT}}$ can be obtained using the Nelson-Kosterlitz relation~\cite{Nelson1977} $\rho_{\rm sf}(T_{\textrm{BKT}})=2T_{\textrm{BKT}}/\pi$.
 However, this is only true in the thermodynamic limit and for finite size data, non-negligible logarithmic corrections are expected for BKT transitions~\cite{Weber1987}.
-Given $T^*(L)$, the finite-size solution of $\rho_{\rm sf}(L)=2T/\pi$, the thermodynamic limit estimate of $T_{BKT}$ is obtained from the finite-size expression~\cite{Bramwell1993} $T^*(L)=T_{BKT}+C/(\ln L)^2$ valid for large $L$, where $C$ is a non-universal constant.
-It is interesting to note that the $T_{BKT}/T_N$ ratio is nearly field independent over the central half of the BEC dome, where it amounts to 0.74, and decreases only weakly toward the edges.
+Given $T^*(L)$, the finite-size solution of $\rho_{\rm sf}(L)=2T/\pi$, the thermodynamic limit estimate of $T_{\textrm{BKT}}$ is obtained from the finite-size expression~\cite{Bramwell1993} $T^*(L)=T_{\textrm{BKT}}+C/(\ln L)^2$ valid for large $L$, where $C$ is a nonuniversal constant.
+It is interesting to note that the $T_{\textrm{BKT}}/T_N$ ratio is nearly field independent over the central half of the BEC dome, where it amounts to 0.74, and decreases only weakly toward the edges.